conda/constructor/CONSTRUCT.md

 an interactive wizard guiding the user through the available options.
 If `True`, the installer runs automatically as if `-b` was passed.

+### `force_by_default`

+Only affects `.sh` installers.
+If `True`, the installer will remove the existing installation without prompting the user.
+If `False`, the installer will stop if the installation path already exists.
+The user can override this option by passing `-f` to the installer.

 ### `signing_identity_name`

 By default, the MacOS pkg installer isn't signed.
 If an identity name is specified